yegor256/blog/_drafts/iccq.md

 The difference is [huge](https://redmonk.com/kfitzpatrick/2019/01/29/tech-industry-events-vs-academic-conferences/).
 My understanding is that professional conferences are for _practitioners_, while academic ones are for _researchers_.
-ICCQ, which we organized this year, is an academic one.
+ICCQ, which we organized this year, was an academic one.
 I haven't had any expertise in organizing such things, and had to go through it all for the first time.
 Here is a more or less detailed description of the journey.
-Feel free to repeat it for yourself and make a similar conference.
+Feel free to learn from it and make a better conference yourself.
+We will try to make a better one next year, [ICCQ 2022](https://www.iccq.ru/2022.html).

 <!--more-->